RasimAghayev/Maximilian-Schwarzm-ller-docker-kubernetes-the-practical-guide/README.md

 Tutor url : [Maximilian Schwarzmüller - Docker & Kubernetes: The Practical Guide [2022 Edition]](https://www.udemy.com/course/docker-kubernetes-the-practical-guide/)

-# 2. What Is Docker?
+## 2. What Is Docker?

 Docker is a container technologyI A tool for createing and managing containers.

-    - Container -> A standardized unit of software
+    - Container -> - A standardized unit of software
-                   A package of code and dependencies to run that code (e.g. NodeJS code + the NodeJS runtime)
+                   - A package of code and dependencies to run that code (e.g. NodeJS code + the NodeJS runtime).
+                   - The same container always yields **exact same application and execution behavior!** .
+No matter where or by whom it might be executed.
+                   - Support for Containers **is built into** modern operating systems.
+                   - **Docker simplifies** the creation and management of such containers.

+## 3. Why Docker & Containers?